Free Theaters Threatened In Fallout From ‘Julius Caesar’ As Supporters Plan Rally

 To: info@newyorkclassical.org

-How dare you put in that play about Trump Fuck you and hope he’ll comes to you all who supported this may You be on ISIS list you disgusting scumbags
+How dare you put in that play about Trump F*ck you and hope hell comes to you all who supported this may You be on ISIS list you disgusting scumbags

 [deleted]